angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 This cost shows we require {B}{B}{B} for casting Doomsday. {U}{U} for casting specific cards in the pile and the ability to *cantrip*.
-If the chosen *cantrip* effect costs mana you will need to add this on to the total otherwise presented so in the example of using Preordain as your cantrip you will need {B}{B}{B} + {U}{U} + {U}.
+If the chosen *cantrip* effect costs mana you will need to add this on to the total otherwise presented.
+In the example of using Preordain as your cantrip you will need {B}{B}{B} + {U}{U} + {U}.

 > {B}{B}{B} + {U}{U} + Brainstorm + X

 Sometimes we will use the terminology of X. In this instance X means having any single card in hand, irrespective of what that card is.
-An X card is normally used in conjuction with {{Brainstorm}} and thus is rarely cast but we will explore more of this in another chapter.
+An X card is normally used in conjunction with {{Brainstorm}} and thus is rarely cast but we will explore more of this in another chapter.

 ## Single Cantrip + Ideas Unbound Pile